Camp Fire (2018): Political

-US District Court Judge William Alsup ruled May 7, 2019 that the board of PG&E would be required to tour the fire area, at a hearing on the utility's violation of its criminal Federal probation for its negligence in causing the 2010 San Bruno natural gas pipeline failure and subsequent explosion.
-This violation of Federal probation predated the Camp Fire; after the 2017 Honey Fire, a much smaller but also in Butte County, investigators found that PG&E equipment started that fire.
+US District Court Judge William Alsup ruled on May 7, 2019 that the board of PG&E would be required to tour the fire area, at a hearing on the utility's violation of its criminal Federal probation for its negligence in causing the 2010 San Bruno natural gas pipeline failure and subsequent explosion.
+This violation of Federal probation predated the Camp Fire; after the 2017 Honey Fire, a much smaller fire that also took place in Butte County, investigators found that PG&E equipment started that fire.
 The company settled with prosecutors but did not properly report these events to its Federal probation officer.

 Electrical infrastructure hardening

 Going forward post-Camp Fire, policymakers are looking at options to harden the California energy distribution infrastructure against wildfires.
 A key constraint is that California is reliant on a system of centralized electrical generation with distribution to end-users.
 One proposal to prevent fires is underground distribution similar to modern suburban electrical distribution.
 In November 2018 and initiated prior to the Camp Fire, PG&E piloted in the North Bay a hardened section of electrical infrastructure.

 While buried power lines will reduce the risk of sparking wildfires, however, that solution increases distribution infrastructure cost by 10 times.
 A suggestion to reduce cost is to harden the sections of high energy lines through high wind areas upwind of residential communities in the wildland–urban interface, in particular, around river canyons pointing to those residential areas.
 The State Legislature has made efforts towards this strategy, however, while PG&E piloted a segment of hardened infrastructure, PG&E also diverted half the funds intended by the Legislature for this purpose.
 Hardening utilities with underground placement is common, such as gas and fiber-optic, which are usually buried.
 Of 175,000 miles of Californian electrical infrastructure, 80,000 miles is fire-prone.